all-maps-lie/all-maps-lie-2020/weeks/week_01.md

 > “A map does not just chart, it unlocks and formulates meaning; it forms bridges between here and there, between disparate ideas that we did not know were previously connected.” ― Reif Larsen, The Selected Works of T.S.
 Spivet
 >
-> “If the theoretical critique cleared conceptual space for alternative mappings it has fallen to a variety of practices, most of them outside of the academy… 2 developments are especially notable: artistic appropriations of mapping and the storming success of map hacking, mashups, and the geospatial web” - Cramton (2010)
+> “If the theoretical critique cleared conceptual space for alternative mappings it has fallen to a variety of practices, most of them outside of the academy… 2 developments are especially notable: artistic appropriations of mapping and the storming success of map hacking, mashups, and the geospatial web” - Crampton (2010)

 ## SLIDES
 * ↳ [Link to Week 1 Slides]()